AniketHans/React/Notes.md

       ```
    2. This tree is then flushed to the rendering environment — for example, in the case of a browser application, it's translated to a set of DOM operations.
 The tree is flushed to rendering env when .render() is called.
    3. When the app is updated (usually via setState), a new tree is generated.
 The new tree is diffed with the previous tree to compute which operations are needed to update the rendered app.
 It means the only changed part in virtual DOM is moved to the Actual/Browser DOM.
-4. Fibre is a rewrite the old reconciler.
+4. Fibre is a rewrite of the old reconciler.
 5. Key points of Fibre:
    1. Some component are assumed to generate substantially different trees.
 React will not attempt to diff them, but rather replace the old tree completely.
    2. Diffing of lists is performed using keys.
 Keys should be **stable, predictable, and unique**.
 It means if you use keys in your UI components like `<li>`, `<button>` etc, the new fibre diff algo work faster on them.